|Wednesday, March 25, 2020|

 Distribution Roundtable Conversation: Picking Platforms – The Quest to Be Where Multicultural Viewers Watch

 The CultureX viewer enjoys today’s multi-choice, multi-platform environment - - as long as that content can be delivered to the viewer when and where they want.
 What are the challenges that today’s programmers are facing that differ from the past?
-Has technology offered programmers a business opportunity that is finally sustainable, and attractive to advertisers; or are they still too small to go beyond “niche” status?
-The moderated panel will discuss how content providers, brands, media planners, and programmers are seeking ways to work together towards a more collaborative and profitable future.
+Has technology offered programmers a business opportunity that is finally sustainable, or are they still too small to go beyond “niche” status?
+The moderated panel will discuss how content providers, brands and programmers are seeking ways to work together towards a more collaborative and profitable future.

 Moderated By: Adriana Waterston - Horowitz Research